Naomi242322007/historicrdm/README.md

-The collapse of Lehman Brothers in 2008 triggered a global financial crisis.
+The Luddite movement, opposing industrialization, emerged in England in the early 19th century.